jcolson/token_frames/README.md

 [pdzoch](https://imgur.com/user/pdzoch) created many CR level coordinated token frames for baddies that have now been included.

+### Sourced from Drehatlas#9068

+[Drehatlas#9068](https://discord.com) Created some token frames themself as they are working on an adventure module for TDE.
+"In case someone else likes the frames, then the effort wasn't for nothing!"

 ## Feel free to send pull requests for additional token frame content

 ## Other modules